-Q7 How effective is CRAN's licensing framework with regard to stimulating private investment and local participation?
-Respondent ОК Respondent No specific contribution to make on this point.
-Respondent The Respondent has successfully applied and received our Telecommunications Class Comprehensive (ECNS and ECS) license in 2016.
+No specific contribution to make on this point.

+The Respondent has successfully applied and received our Telecommunications Class Comprehensive (ECNS and ECS) license in 2016.
 We have had very little experience in the licensing framework since then, for us to provide actionable or meaningful feedback.

-Respondent CRAN's licensing framework play an important role in stimulating private investment and local participation in Namibia's ICT sector by providing a clear and transparent process, fair and equal access to resources, encouragement of innovation, and cost- effectiveness and efficiency.
-Respondent The 51% shareholding requirement is a limiting factor for competitors to enter the market.
+CRAN's licensing framework play an important role in stimulating private investment and local participation in Namibia's ICT sector by providing a clear and transparent process, fair and equal access to resources, encouragement of innovation, and cost- effectiveness and efficiency.

+The 51% shareholding requirement is a limiting factor for competitors to enter the market.
 An un-even playing field with years of advantageous benefit to the 2 state-owned enterprises is surely a challenge to CRAN.
 Competition cannot be safeguarded by CRAN with the shareholding limitation and years of monopolistic advantage that was ensured by regulation in the past.
 The Respondent intends to commence a mobile network with the intention to create competition for the state-owned entities and in the process reducing rates as prescribed by CRAN, for the benefit for the people across the Namibian landscape.
 We believe in the same philosophy the Authority goes by that every person deserves access to a modern connected life, wherever they are across the Namibian landscape.

-Respondent Quite effective.
+Quite effective.
 The licensing framework has been responsive in terms of attracting various players to apply for their preferred licences.
 Measures appears to be in place to monitor licensees via different regulations.

-Q7 How effective is CRAN's licensing framework with regard to stimulating private investment and local participation?
-Respondent The effectiveness of CRAN's licensing framework in stimulating private investment and local participation depends on several factors.
+The effectiveness of CRAN's licensing framework in stimulating private investment and local participation depends on several factors.
 CRAN's licensing framework is responsible for regulating the use of the ICT sector and ensuring that the sector operates in a way that is conducive to investment and growth.
-If CRAN's licensing framework is effective, it can help to: • Encourage private investment: By providing a clear and predictable regulatory environment, CRAN's licensing framework can encourage private investment in the ICT sector and promote growth and development. • Promote local participation: By ensuring that licensing opportunities are available to local companies and entrepreneurs, CRAN's licensing framework can promote local participation in the ICT sector and support the development of a local ICT industry. • Foster competition: By allowing multiple companies to compete for licenses, CRAN's licensing framework can promote competition in the ICT sector and encourage innovation and investment. • Ensure compliance: By enforcing licensing requirements, CRAN's licensing framework can ensure that companies operating in the ICT sector comply with regulations and operate in a responsible and transparent manner.
+If CRAN's licensing framework is effective, it can help to:

+- Encourage private investment: By providing a clear and predictable regulatory environment, CRAN's licensing framework can encourage private investment in the ICT sector and promote growth and development. - Promote local participation: By ensuring that licensing opportunities are available to local companies and entrepreneurs, CRAN's licensing framework can promote local participation in the ICT sector and support the development of a local ICT industry. - Foster competition: By allowing multiple companies to compete for licenses, CRAN's licensing framework can promote competition in the ICT sector and encourage innovation and investment. - Ensure compliance: By enforcing licensing requirements, CRAN's licensing framework can ensure that companies operating in the ICT sector comply with regulations and operate in a responsible and transparent manner.

 However, the effectiveness of CRAN's licensing framework will depend on its ability to enforce its regulations, as well as its independence and transparency in carrying out its duties.
 If CRAN lacks the resources, independence, or expertise to effectively regulate the licensing process, it may not be able to promote private investment and local participation in the ICT sector in Namibia.

-Respondent Reasonable, a more diverse licensing spectrum could be implemented to allow for more private investment and competition in different fields.
-Respondent While the framework can be bit confusing at times especially for new applications, CRAN staff have always been helpful in providing clarification.
-Respondent Namibian ownership requirements (51%) is the biggest stumbling block and prevents private investments into the sector.
-Respondent Did not respond to this question
+Reasonable, a more diverse licensing spectrum could be implemented to allow for more private investment and competition in different fields.

+While the framework can be bit confusing at times especially for new applications, CRAN staff have always been helpful in providing clarification.

+Namibian ownership requirements (51%) is the biggest stumbling block and prevents private investments into the sector.

-Administrative Burden
+3.8 Administrative Burden